tek/myo/readme.md

 ```

 These denote the position of the cursor.
-If the current buffer is not a file, the `path` attribute will be absent.
+If the current buffer is not a file, the `path` attribute will contain Neovim's current working directory and `rel` will
+be empty.
 The indexes are zero-based.

 The function's return value may either be a dict or a single command line string.